-Before starting work towards a PhD at the University of Bristol, Wouter obtained a BSc in Civil Engineering and an MSc in Water Engineering & Management from the University of Twente, Netherlands.
-Both his Bachelor’s and Master’s thesis have been well-received, the first being in co-operation with the Dutch engineering consultancy firm HKV Lijn in Water (flood safety of the Dutch river delta) and the second in co-operation with the Polish Institute of Geophysics (making a hydrological model climate-change proof).
-He has been active as a student representative within the WISE programme and for the American Geophysical Union, Hydrology Section Student Subcommittee.
-Wouter’s work has been presented on various global conferences and he has been actively involved in organizing sessions and workshops during these conferences.
-Wouter has worked several years as a waiter and briefly as a data specialist for a yoghurt factory.
-He likes free yoghurt, board games, sports and cooking.
-He dislikes disorganized travel and Brussels sprouts.
+Before starting work on his PhD at the University of Bristol, Wouter obtained a BSc in Civil Engineering and an MSc in Water Engineering & Management from the University of Twente, Netherlands.
+Both his Bachelor’s and Master’s thesis were well-received, the first being in co-operation with the Dutch engineering consultancy firm HKV Lijn in Water (flood safety of the Dutch river delta) and the second in co-operation with the Polish Institute of Geophysics (making a hydrological model climate-change proof).
+He was active as a student representative within the WISE programme and for the American Geophysical Union, Hydrology Section Student Subcommittee.
+Wouter’s work has been presented at various global conferences and he has been actively involved in organizing sessions and workshops during these conferences.

 Research interests: global hydrology, large scale studies, data analysis, computer modelling.